corsairmarks/enable_synthetic_leader_traits_for_machine_leaders/mod/README.md

 All the mod's logic is implemented in standalone events and effects which should not conflict with other mods.
 Does **not** require Leader Traits: All Eligible Species Traits.

-Not included in my compilation mod [Subtle Polish: A Collection of Fixes and Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2522974089).
-This mod is compatible with the compilation.

 Built for Stellaris version 3.3 "Libra."
 Not compatible with achievements.

 ### Recommended Companion Mods